theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-synapse-analytics/connection.md

 Defines the password.

 **Database Name**<br>
-Defines the name of the Azure DWH.
+Defines the name of the Azure Synapse Analytics (SQl pool).

 **Test Connection**<br>
 Checks the database connection.